New Veteran Students

 One of the challenges you might face as a veteran is paying for your college education as you will likely enter college with more financial obligations than those of the average high school student.
-If you plan on using your GI Bill benefits to pay for school, you must submit a VA Benefits Request Form to the Department of Veterans Affairs (VA).
-You can do this via the Veterans On-Line Application or in our office which is located at Building 38, Room 147.
+If you plan on using your GI Bill® benefits to pay for school, you must apply for your Certificate of Eligibility (COE) to the Department of Veterans Affairs (VA).
+You can do this via the Vets.gov or in our office which is located at Building 38, Room 147.
 The University does NOT evaluate your service record to determine your benefits eligibility; that is the role of the VA.
 However, we will assist you in the benefits application process by putting you in contact with a VA representative and providing you with the necessary forms.

 Once you have received approval from the VA, you simply need to bring your certificate of eligibility or entitlement to the MVRC for verification.
 The University will then notify the VA of your status as an enrolled student.

 Students who depend on these benefits to meet their living expenses should bring enough money to cover expenses for at least eight weeks while the first benefit check is processed.